Internships in Guatemala: Bienvenidos!

-Guatemala is a poor country, with 54% of the population living below the poverty line (2011).
-The country faces many social challenges with high illiteracy rates, high levels of crime, poor attendance at schools, inadequate protection of workers by labor laws, employment discrimination, violence against women; and domestic and alcohol abuse, particularly among Mayan ethnic groups.
-It doesn't help that Guatemala is also used as a transit location in drug trafficking routes from South to North America.
+Unfortunately, Guatemala also faces many social challenges like high illiteracy rates, high levels of crime, poor attendance at schools, inadequate protection of workers by labor laws, employment discrimination, violence against women; and domestic and alcohol abuse, particularly among Mayan ethnic groups.

 Although the three broad areas listed here include many internships commonly offered, there are work or study-related opportunities in a number of other career areas.
 These include eco-tourism/tourism, human rights, law, media and PR, social work, administration and languages.